 The Chamber further opposes new mandates being placed on physicians, hospitals and providers that will increase the cost of providing quality health care in Oklahoma.

-Physician Shortage/Rural Access
+Physician and Nursing Shortage/Rural Access

 Tobacco Settlement Endowment Trust (TSET)